KQM-git/HSRNews/readme.md

 - Fixes an issue where certain models may disappear in Simulate Universe: World 9's maps.
 Trailblazers who encountered this issue can End and Finalize their run before re-entering Simulated Universe to resolve the problem.

+- Fixes an issue where there is a chance for specific actions to deadlock mission progress after initiating Clockwork with the NPC Amiky in the Trailblaze Mission "Penacony" — "Why Do the Heathen Rage?"

+- Fixes an issue where there is a chance that the number of Current Trailblaze Funds might be incorrectly displayed after Trailblazers contribute their Funds in the Cosmodyssey event.

 -----

 # [First-Time Top-up Bonus Refreshed](archive/515.md)